 I’m Amy, a product designer based in Austin, TX.

 I have an appreciation for cats, oil painting, grids, new media art, and anything with avocado in it.
 I love to travel to new places and take photos, and I’ll try just about any new food.
-My childhood was spent in a 259-acre state park in the center of Texas, where I developed a passion for exploration (and, of course, fort-making).
+My childhood was spent in a 259-acre state park in the center of Texas, where I developed a passion for exploration (and, of course, making “forts” in the forest).

 These days, I’m still exploring and making, but instead of forts, it’s sketches, user interfaces, interactive prototypes, and handmade cosplay props.
 I take pride in my resourcefulness and ability to problem-solve.

 What I do

 Although my undergraduate degree is in design, I’m a strong advocate for lifelong learning, which has led me to pursue a masters in Human-Computer Interaction and Design (MHCI+D) and an MBA (Smartly MBA).

 I believe in validating ideas early to minimize risk, and one of my favorite activities is leading design sprints.
 I feel happiest in an environment where I can work across all stages of product design—from UX to visual.

 Interested in the Master of Human-Computer Interaction + Design degree at UW?